Alpha-Directorate/AlphaSSS/README.md

 * **UC11 - Points Accumulation**<br>TBD

 ## License
-*Alpha Directorate LLC*, the organization funding this project, has chosen to release the *Alpha Social Club* project under the terms of the <a href="http://opensource.org/licenses/MIT" target="_blank">MIT License</a>.
+*Alpha Directorate LLC* (the startup company funding this project) has chosen to release the *Alpha Social Club* project under the terms of the <a href="http://opensource.org/licenses/MIT" target="_blank">MIT License</a>.

 The MIT License is simple, permissible, easy to understand and compatible with most other open source licenses.
-It places practically no restrictions on what you can do with our project.
+It places practically no restrictions on what you can do with this project.

 ## How To Install
 TODO